elliotxin/FlutterTscPlugin/README.md

-# tsc
+# flutter_tsc

-A new flutter plugin project.
+A new Flutter plugin.

 ## Getting Started